6thc/tendermint-cas-demo/README.md

 ### DeliverTx

-The only argument is an opaque byte slice, proxied without modification from the RPC connection DeliverTx method to the application.
+The only argument is an opaque byte slice, proxied without modification from the RPC connection BroadcastTx methods to the application.

 ResponseDeliverTx